parrajustin/obsidian-drive-sync/README.md

-# A cloud file syncer for Obsidian.
+# A firebase file syncer for Obsidian.

 ## How to commit